Sciatica Physiotherapy: Treatments & Exercises to Reduce Pain

 What is Sciatica?

-Despite popular opinion, you don’t necessarily need to have lower back pain in order to have sciatica.
+Despite popular opinion, you don’t necessarily need to have lower back pain to have sciatica.
 You can have symptoms and leg pain in your lower limb without having any back pain at all.

 How long does Sciatica last?